 Three great things I learnt at Les Roches: be independent, solve your own problem and help others.
 The most complimentary things my managers have said about me are that I am organised, am a quick learner and well…. ‘oh you went to Les Roches.

 Les Roches teaches you not to give up.
 The fact that yes, you have really hard days.
 Sometimes you do jobs you didn’t think you’d have to do.
 But you know that every single small task actually matters to ensure that the operations run smoothly.
 Les Roches taught me this, through the practical experiences as well as the internship experiences.

 Age - Normally 18 years old and above.
 Applicants can be under that age provided they are 18 years old by the time they start their first internship.

 Education - A High School Diploma or equivalent.
-Students must have completed (supported by an official Certificate / Diploma) at least six years (for the Diploma program) and at least 7 years (for the AD/ BBA program) of secondary education and provide evidence of it.
-Complete information on the school, including school transcript and/or certificate of public examination (including an explanatory note of the grading system) should be provided.
+Students must have completed a minimum of 12 years of education (pre-school doesn’t count), within which at least 3 years of high school education supported by an official Certificate / Diploma.
+Complete information on the school, including school transcript of grades 10, 11 and 12 and/or certificate of public examination with an explanatory note of the grading system should be provided.

 English Qualification - If you are not a native English speaker, or if you have not spent the last 3 years in an English-taught school, please enclose one of the following:

 All English certificates must have been issued in the last 12 months prior to admission.

 If you do not meet the above English language requirements, you have the possibility of registering on our Intensive English language program to acquire the entry English level.